ralf-tambets/EstBB-UKBB-metaanalysis/code/coloc/gpu-coloc/README.md

 # Colocalisation with gpu-coloc

 This repository contains the code used to run **colocalisation** using `gpu-coloc` between the following datasets:
-- EstBB + UKBB meta-analysis
+- EstBB and UKBB meta-analysis
 - FinnGen (fine-mapped and ABFs, reused from [doi.org/10.1101/2025.08.25.672103](https://doi.org/10.1101/2025.08.25.672103))
 - Million Veterans Programme (MVP)
 - PANUKBB
-- FinnGen + UKBB + MVP meta-analysis
+- FinnGen+UKBB+MVP meta-analysis
+- UK BioBank Pharma Proteomics Project (UKBPPP)
+- INTERVAL RNA

+---

+## gpu-coloc

+gpu-coloc is a reimplementation of coloc.bf_bf and can be installed using `pip install gpu-coloc`.
+Running it requires `.parquet` files, as in examples created below -- first seperating the signals and then runnign `gpu-coloc -f ...`.
+Finally `gpu-coloc -r --dir1 first_dataset_parquets --dir2 second_dataset_parquets --results where_to_save_results.tsv`.

 ---